chicager/School_21/5 - cub3D/README.md

 R                                resolution
 C                                ceiling rgb color
 F                                floor rgb color
 NO SO WE EA                      paths to textures
 S                                path to sprite
                                  empty lines

-valid map is surrounded by walls (1) and can contain these characters 1                                wall
+Valid map is surrounded by walls (1) and can contain these characters

+1                                wall
 0                                player can move here 2                                sprite/item
 N S E W                          player position and view direction space                            empty space (player can't see them)

 map can't be splitted by empty lines
 ```